zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

     build(*args, &bk).to_app
   end
 ```

-We can see the the build method first initializes a Rack::Builder.
+We can see the build method first initializes a Rack::Builder.

 ```ruby
   # Creates a Rack::Builder instance with all the middleware set up and